Ph: 00971 4313 2843

 Examples of these brands are:

-What she, I and you won’t be impressed with are the exorbitant prices that these brands command.
+These brands employ the very best designers and use excellent quality diamonds to create spectacular rings.
+However typically these brands command exorbitant prices.
 They have been built around the concept of exclusivity and are aimed squarely at the upper end of the market.

 While you can narrow down the search to a particular setting and size of diamond by visiting a national jewellery chain store, the famous brands offer their own particular designs of settings that national chains will not carry.
 If your fiancée/girlfriend wants a special design for her ring then famous brand stores could be the place to find it.
-Once she has found the design that she likes you can get the design replicated by a craftsman and pay far less doing it this way.
+However once she has found the design that she likes you can get the design replicated by a craftsman and pay far less doing it this way.
 Be careful about infringing copyright laws if you do decide to go down this route.

 Pros: